NGEET/fates-tutorial/docs/source/docker_introduction.md

 *DockerHub*: an online [registry](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-a-registry/) of images that are available to be downloaded and run within Docker.

 [*Container*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-a-container/): an running instance of an image that is an isolated software process.
+Container processes are *ephemeral* and as such, exiting a container process destroys any updates that may have occured in that isolated space.

 *Volume*: the interface between a running container and storage space to hold container inputs and/or outputs.
 A volume can be "mounted" to an existing directory of local storage or can be a "named" storage space isolated from the local user.
+Volumes provide a way to persist data that is produced by container processes.

 [*docker compose*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-docker-compose/):  An application that helps orchastrate running multiple containers and volumes in concert with each other.